 - Add the beaten egg slowly and continue mixing for another 2 minutes.

 - Add all-purpose flour, almond flour, salt and mix for another 2 minutes.
 Store in container and keep refrigerated until ready to use.
 This can be made 2-3 days ahead of time.

 Let’s Assemble the Tart

 - Pre-heat oven to 350F.

-- Arrange the raspberry on top of each tart.
-Just put each on top, do not push down.
+- Arrange the sliced Pear on top of the tart.
+Lightly press on top, do not push down too much.

 - Bake for 55 – 65 minutes (adjust baking time as needed as it will depend on how thick your frangipane layer is, your oven configuration and the size of the pan).
 Take out from the oven at 45 minutes and cover the top with aluminum foil.
 Return to the oven and bake for another 15 – 20 minutes or until the center is set.

 - Remove and let cool completely before serving.
 I like making this ahead of time to allow more time to set in the refrigerator so that it gives a more stable crust and clean cut.